Faculty Interested in Teaching a Summer Abroad Course

 The deadline for instructors and departments to submit course proposals is March 15 of the preceding year of offering (unless March 15 falls on a weekend, in which case the deadline is the next business day following March 15).

-If you have any questions about applying to teach a Summer Abroad course, please contact Sarah Witol, Director, Professional and International Programs at firstname.lastname@example.org or by calling the Summer Abroad office at 416-978-8713.
+If you have any questions about applying to teach a Summer Abroad course, please contact Loraine Au Tham, Director, Professional and International Programs at email@example.com or call the Summer Abroad office at 416-978-8713.

 Applying to Teaching a Summer Abroad Course

-Interested instructors must complete the Summer Abroad Instructor Application and submit it via email to email@example.com.
+Interested instructors may complete the Summer Abroad Instructor Application and submit it via email to Loraine Au Tham (firstname.lastname@example.org).
 Course proposals should relate to the selection criteria listed below and the Summer Abroad Learning Objectives.

 Both the courses and instructors are evaluated for their suitability as part of the Summer Abroad program.
 The selection of all courses and instructors are at the sole discretion of Woodsworth College, since funding for all courses is through the College budget.